rehamkhan2005/rehamkhan2005/README.md

 Hi, I'm Reham Khan 👋
-I am a student in Computer Science and Artificial Intelligence I am interested in software development, machine learning, and solving real-world problems using technology
+I am a student in Computer Science and Artificial Intelligence I am interested in software development, machine learning, and solving real-world problems using technology.

 I work on practical projects to continuously improve my skills, and I am always eager to learn new technologies and build smart, efficient solutions🤖🦾.